nolar/kopf/docs/walkthrough/diffs.rst

 Diffing the fields
 ==================

-Previously (:doc:`updates`), we have made the PVC size updated every time the EVC size is updated, i.e. the cascaded updates.
+Previously (:doc:`updates`), we have set the size of PVC to be updated every time the size of EVC is updated, i.e. the cascaded updates.

 What will happen if the user re-labels the EVC?